 That I know of, the lady in question has no underlying health conditions.
 She’s older and widowed, but generally upbeat and in very good shape.
 Even if mask wearing isn’t compulsory in the UK, it has become something that a lot of people have adopted out of fear of the Coronavirus.
 I realised then, that this extreme social distancing wasn’t a reaction to the fear of infection, it was a reaction to her fear, or a fear of fear.
 She had feared infection, and out of fear that she herself was infected because of her choosing to wear a face mask, a lot of people were giving her a very wide berth.
 It’d have been almost amusing if only the circumstances behind the behaviour weren’t so tragic.

 As European governments talk about easing lockdowns, I can’t help but wonder how future pandemics will be viewed and the preventative measures we must take to limit them.
 As the Duke & Duchess spoke out about the mental health impact of the lockdown, I couldn’t help but find myself agreeing.
 Will we face future lockdowns and the economic and health problems they bring, or has Coronavirus woken us up to the importance of a fully prepared healthcare system, for which we must all be willing to contribute?
 Which spreads more rampantly, the fear of the virus, or the virus itself?
-Will face masks now be something that we adopt in the West during the annual cold and flu season, or will Covid-19 become an exception?
+Will face masks now be something that we adopt in the West during the annual cold and flu season, or will Covid-19 become an exception rather than the norm?

-Perhaps also the biggest question on everyone’s mind, as we talk of a return to normal, is exactly how normal is our new ‘normal’ going to be?
+Perhaps also the biggest question on everyone’s mind as we talk of a return to normal, is exactly how normal is our new ‘normal’ going to be?

 Real therapy can get real expensive.
 If you’ve felt supported or inspired by my writing, please consider supporting my blog.
 Your kindness will help keep my blog running for everyone for another year.